 Before the product hits the deck, there needs to be a thorough examination of the space to be covered.
 Sanded plywood or cement board provides the best finished surface possible.
-For the flattest face, it is recommended to use minimum 16-mm (0.63-in.) and preferably 19-mm (0.75-in.) plywood-anything thinner can warp due to the material's absorption of moisture from the atmosphere.
-The deck must also be secure, well-supported, clean, smooth, and properly sloped to drains, valleys, or eaves.
+For the flattest face, it is recommended to use minimum 0.63-inch-thick and preferably 0.75-inchthick plywood; anything thinner can warp because of the material's absorption of moisture from the atmosphere.
+The deck must also be secure, well supported, clean, smooth and properly sloped to drains, valleys or eaves.
 PVC deck membranes should not be applied directly to treated structural deck panels.
-Additives used various factory-applied treatments have cause 'backup' staining in the past.
-When pressuretreated plywood is required for deck construction, this author recommends an overlay with the aforementioned recommended plywood.
+Additives used in the various factory-applied treatments have caused "backup" staining in the past.
+When pressure-treated plywood is required for deck construction, I recommend an overlay with the aforementioned recommended plywood.

-Surfaces and site conditions should be ready to receive the PVC membrane, and conform to the membrane manufacturer's requirements and to local building code standards.
-If problems are seen, the installation consultant must be notified, with further inspection necessary in cases where a waterproof PVC membrane is being installed over an existing system.
-The deck must be thoroughly inspected for weakness/delamination of plywood, loose panels, or spalling concrete that is hidden under the existing waterproofing membrane.
+Surfaces and site conditions should be ready to receive the PVC membrane and conform to the membrane manufacturer's requirements and local buildingcode standards.
+If problems are seen, the installation consultant must be notified with further inspection necessary in cases where a waterproof PVC membrane is being installed over an existing system.
+The deck must be thoroughly inspected for rot, weakness/delamination of plywood, loose panels or spalling concrete hidden under the existing waterproofing membrane.

 The surface must then be prepared.
-For wood decks, this mean filling in joints, knot holes, voids, and low areas with filler and sanding until a smooth surface is achieved.
-For a Class A firerated application, a plywood deck should be covered with a cementitious
+For wood decks, this means filling in joints, knot holes, voids and low areas with filler and sanding until a smooth surface is achieved.
+For a Class A firerated application, a plywood deck should be covered with a cementitious board that meets all requirements.
+For concrete decks, surface imperfections and variations must be filled with leveling compounds.
+It is also important to test for and remove-surface contamination.